polchky/git-example/README.md

 # git-example
-This is a test project
+This is a test project, now on a new branch!